MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Parametric Modeling of Mining Robots

 with the product ordered along the path direction.

 \textbf{\textit{Actuators}}. \(A_i\ = (i, \mathtt{t}, \mathtt{r}, b, Rd) \) represents an actuator of the robot.
 An actuator produces telescopic motion under hydraulic or pneumatic pressure.
 It consists of a \emph{tube} link and a \emph{rod} link: \(\mathtt{t}=(t,p_t)\), \(\mathtt{r}=(r,p_r)\), where $t$ and $r$ are the tube/rod link IDs and $p_t$, $p_r$ are their respective parent links.
 The tube and rod mount to their parents via revolute joints $J_{p_t t}$ and $J_{p_r r}$.
-We depict the actuator topology by an orange arrow from $L_{p_t}$ to $L_{p_r}$ (Fig.~\ref{fig:joints-and-actuator}(c1) and (c2)).
-The scalar bounds $[\ell_i,u_i]$ constrain the actuator length $l_i$, defined as the distance between the two mounting joint origins in world coordinates, i.e., the distance between $J_{p_t t}$ and $J_{p_r r}$.
+We depict the actuator topology by an orange arrow from $L_{p_t}$ to $L_{p_r}$ (Figure~\ref{fig:joints-and-actuator}(c1,c2)).
+The component \(b=[\ell_i,u_i]\) specifies the lower and upper bounds of the actuator length \(l_i\), where \(l_i\) is defined as the distance between the two mounting joint origins in world coordinates, i.e., the distance between \(J_{p_t t}\) and \(J_{p_r r}\).

-The $Rd$ is a set of actuator IDs that represent the redundant actuators of the actuator.
+The $Rd$ component is a set of actuator identifiers that represent the redundant actuators of the actuator.
 To improve load capacity and stability, multiple actuators may synchronously realize the same motion~\cite{gosselin2018redundancy,merlet2006parallel, maloisel2023optimal}.
 We define an equivalence relation $\sim$ on $\mathcal{A}$: $A_i\sim A_j$ iff $A_i$ and $A_j$ are mutually redundant.
 Each equivalence class is a \emph{redundant actuator group}.
 The cardinality of the quotient set \(\mathcal{A}/\!\sim\) equals the system DoF of \(\mathcal{R}\).
-In mechanical design, redundant actuators are commonly arranged symmetrically and connected in parallel or series hydraulic circuits—for example, paired columns in hydraulic supports (see Fig.~\ref{fig:sp1}, $A_0$–$A_1$ and $A_2$–$A_3$) and paired cylinders for the rotary mechanism of roadheaders (see Fig.~\ref{fig:cases}(c), $A_0$–$A_1$) \cite{tian2018kinematic}.
+In mechanical design, redundant actuators are commonly arranged symmetrically and connected in parallel or series hydraulic circuits—for example, paired columns in hydraulic supports ($A_0$–$A_1$ and $A_2$–$A_3$, detailed in Section~\ref{sec:experiments}) and paired cylinders for the rotary mechanism of roadheaders ($A_0$–$A_1$, detailed in Section~\ref{sec:experiments}) \cite{tian2018kinematic}.
 These relations are recorded at modeling time and used later in topology processing and solver scheduling.